registerguard/ads-on-demand/README.md

 ##### Ideas:

-These were the ideas I had before I found a working solution:

-1. IIRC, Using just [onMediaQuery()](https://github.com/JoshBarr/js-media-queries), I was able to load only the ads required for whatever "viewport" size was first loaded.
-The drawback: Changing ad sizes when viewport changes is not an option.
 1. iPhone doesn't load Flash, so fallback images are our best bet.
 Maybe it might be easier to show/hide image positions for every other view than the initially loaded one?
 1. Maybe hide positions that don't fit when viewport changes?
 1. Rethink ad stack: sell more units that will work on all devices?